 Yes!
 A student, student group or recognized student organization alleged of violating the Code may choose to have an attorney or non-attorney represent them during any subsequent disciplinary procedure, except when the allegation involves a violation of academic integrity as defined in the WCU Code of Student Conduct.
 You can read more about attorneys and non-attorney advocates in Section 6.07 of the Code.

 Should you need to reschedule a conduct meeting in order to have your support person/advisor present, you should contact your Hearing Officer as soon as possible.
 Your Hearing Officer will make accommodations if possible.
-If you decide to go through the Hearing Board process, the hearing cannot be rescheduled to accommodate a support person/advisor.
-You are not required to have a support person/advisor, and conduct meetings/hearings will proceed with or without an advisor.
+If you decide to go through the Hearing Board process, the hearing cannot be rescheduled to accommodate a support person or advisor.
+You are not required to have a support person or advisor, and conduct meetings and hearings will proceed with or without an advisor.

 If you choose to go through the Hearing Board process, you will be contacted by an administrative staff member from the Department of Student Community Ethics.
 The staff member will send you the following information: